andrewchen04/andrewchen04.github.io/_pages/cv.md

 __[Associated Students of the University of California (ASUC)](https://asuc.org/)__

 * __Senatorial Tasks Administrator ([Office of Senator Carlos C. Vázquez](https://www.instagram.com/asucsenator_carloscvazquez/))__ (_July 2022 - Present_)
-  * Administrative Team Officer, whose main objectives are to ensure the proper functioning of the 25-member office, assist other executives and teams with projects, and specialize in specific skills
+  * Ensures the proper functioning of the 25-member office, assists other executives and teams with projects, and specializes in specific skills
   * Hosts weekly office hours to gather feedback from campus community members on how we can better serve them and their needs
   * Executes senatorial duties including, but not limited to, writing weekly and special Senate reports and requesting room reservations and necessary accommodations
   * Elected as students’ top-ranked Senate choice, our office’s core values concern intersectionality, disability justice, and underrepresented students